fallen-icarus/cardano-options/README.md

     - The `depositIncrease` must be >= 0
     - There must be a corresponding output to the input's origin address with:
         - The same exact value as the input + the `depositIncrease` amount of ada
-        - The `ActiveDatum` must be exactly the same as the inputs except:
+        - The `ActiveDatum` must be exactly the same as the input's except:
             - `paymentAddress` == `newAddress`
             - `contractDeposit` == starting `contractDeposit` + `depositIncrease`

 There is no need to check if the contract is expired since the writer is already incentivized to close the expired contract instead of updating the address.

-There is also no need to check for the beacons to prevent updating invalid Active UTxOs.
-These invalid UTxOs belong to the writer anyway, and this observer script will still require the proper output at the writer's address.
+There is also no need to check for the beacons.
+UTxOs with an `ActiveDatum` but no beacons are invalid UTxOs and belong to the writer anyway.
+This observer script will still require the proper outputs at the writer's address.
 There is no incentive for writers to update addresses of invalid Active UTxOs.

 ## Benchmarks and Fee Estimations (YMMV)